Unsafe and custom topic detection

 S14 | Code interpreter abuse |

 Custom topic detection lets you define your own topics and AI Security for Apps will score each prompt against them.
-You can then use these scores in custom rules or rate limiting rules to block, challenge, or log matching requests.
+You can then use these scores in custom rules or rate limiting rules to block, challenge, or log requests based on a relevance score that you define.

 This capability uses a zero-shot classification model that evaluates prompts at runtime.
 No model training is required.

-- You define a list of up to 20 custom topics via the dashboard or API.
+- You define a list of up to 20 custom topics.
 Each topic consists of:

-- A label — Used in rule expressions and analytics
+- Label: A short, hyphenated identifier used in rule expressions and analytics (for example,

-- A topic string — The descriptive text the model uses to classify prompts
+financial-advice). - Topic description: The descriptive text the model uses to classify prompts (for example,

 - When a request arrives at a

-cf-llmlabeled endpoint, the model evaluates the prompt against all defined topic strings and returns a relevance score for each. - Scores are written to the
+cf-llmlabeled endpoint, the model evaluates the prompt against all defined topic descriptions and returns a relevance score for each. - Scores are written to the

 cf.llm.prompt.custom_topic_categoriesmap field, keyed by label.
-You use labels — not topic strings — in rule expressions and analytics.
+You use labels (not topic descriptions) in rule expressions and analytics.

 -